-Here’s how to tackle each one of your exercise excuses, get into action, and give your body the attention it craves.
+If you want to stop hating exercises and making excuses to avoid it, here’s how to tackle each one of those exercise excuses, get into action, and give your body the attention it craves.

 I’m not going to put up a fight with your number here.
 What I am going to do is challenge your idea of starting with that number right away.
 You see, even though 30 minutes a day might not seem like a lot, 30 minutes a day for the next 5 years is actually too much for your habitual brain to process.